bicciatolab/FIERCE/README.md

 ```
 or

-2- Create the `FIERCE` environment using a single pre-defined Anaconda command
+2- Creating the `FIERCE` environment using a single pre-defined Anaconda command

 To install the environment open your terminal and run: